tc39/proposal-explicit-resource-management/README.md

 ### `%AsyncIteratorPrototype%.@@asyncDispose()`

-We propose to add `@@asyncDispose` to the built-in `%AsyncIteratorPrototype%` as if it had the following behavior:
+We propose to add `Symbol.asyncDispose` to the built-in `%AsyncIteratorPrototype%` as if it had the following behavior:

 ```js
 %AsyncIteratorPrototype%[Symbol.asyncDispose] = async function () {